LinyiGuo96/LinyiGuo96.github.io/_posts/2021-06-16-SAS-Clinical-Trial-Study-Notes.md

 %empty;
 ```

+_The core idea is to create a null dataset before the `proc report` process, if the there is no data in the desired dataset._

 3. When working on variables about frequency, sometimes I don't know what the abbreviation stands for.

 > Still not clear, but doesn't matter a lot.